AmolPachpute/Web-Crawler/README.md

 # Web-Crawler
-Crawl all docomo plans in Karnataka.
+Crawl all docomo plans for Karnataka state.

 This is a small web crawler which crawls through website http://www.plansinfo.com/tata-docomo-prepaid-karnataka-plans.html and retrieves all plans in seperate csv's.